vishalbelsare/memori/examples/README.md

 ## 🎯 Philosophy in Action

-These examples show Memoriai's core philosophy:
+These examples show Memori's core philosophy:
 - **Second-memory for LLM work** - Never repeat context
 - **Simple, reliable architecture** - Just works out of the box
 - **Flexible configuration** - Adapt to your workflow